-The Defenders team with the original Guardians of the Galaxy to save humanity!
+Revisit when the Defenders and original Guardians of the Galaxy saved humanity!

 Even for a Sorcerer Supreme, saving all of humanity takes some effort.
 The whole ordeal becomes even more impressive when it takes place in the future!
 Along with his teammates Hulk, Valkyrie, and Nighthawk, Strange helped the original Guardians of the Galaxy save the future in the pages of DEFENDERS #26–29 by Steve Gerber and Sal Buscema.